Lien182/ReconROS/README.md

 Copy the output files (software binary and bitstream) to your FPGA board and run the server application there.

 ### Second Step: Client Application
-The client application is just compiled by use make in the client demo folder.
+The x86 client application can be compiled by using the make command in the client demo folder.
 Please note that ROS2 has to be installed on your machine.

-After that you can run the client application on your machine which sends unsorted numbers to the server application and gets sorted data back.
+After that, you can run the client application on your machine which sends unsorted numbers to the server application and gets sorted data back.

+For the ARM-based client application, the same procedure described for the server application have to be used.